-Launched in 2005, Reddit currently has more than 330 million monthly active users, according to Reddit statistics from Statista.
+Launched in 2005, Reddit currently has more than 430 million monthly active users, according to 2020’s Reddit statistics.
 Over time, it has become one of the favorite platforms for marketers, individuals, and prominent people looking to start a discussion as well as for people looking to raise funds for philanthropic purposes.
 It notably hosted Barack Obama’s 2012 Ask Me Anything talk while he was president.

-And recently, the platform in 2018 beat Facebook to become the 3rd most-visited online platform in the United States.
+Even though it now ranks sixth, in 2018, Reddit beat Facebook to become the 3rd most-visited online platform in the United States.
 So what’s all the buzz around Reddit about?
 Here, we have prepared the most fascinating statistics about the social discussion site.

 10 Incredible Reddit Stats (Editor’s Choice)